1945 Katsuyama killing incident: Aftermath

-The Katsuyama incident has been seen by opponents of U.S. military presence in Okinawa as one of many examples of misconduct by American personnel against Okinawans since the islands were first occupied after the Battle of Okinawa in 1945.
+The incident has been seen by opponents of U.S. military presence in Okinawa as one of many examples of misconduct by American personnel against Okinawans since the islands were first occupied after the Battle of Okinawa in 1945.
 Steve Rabson, Professor of East Asian Studies at Brown University, estimated that as many as 10,000 such instances of rape occurred after the war.
+Women's rights activist Takazato Suzuyu compiled several instances of rapes committed by American servicemen post-war, but the U.S. military were unwilling to acknowledge the accounts, as most were from indirect sources, with surviving victims having never pressed charges, while also remaining unwilling to testify about the rapes in court.

 Under the U.S.-Japan Security Treaty, the United States Forces Japan has maintained a large military presence in Okinawa: 27,000 personnel, including 15,000 Marines, contingents from the Army, United States Navy, United States Air Force, and their 22,000 family members.